A Sudden Explosion Can Leave Lasting Devastation

 Liability for damage caused by the explosion is determined in part by where it occurred.
 Explosions at home can be caused by improper use of grills, smoking or faulty utilities.
 Depending on the circumstances of the accident, you may be able to hold adjacent property owners, landlords, product manufacturers or utilities companies liable through a premises liability claim.
 Maximum recovery is essential to cover any medical costs and replacement or repair expenses.

 Some jobs inherently carry a high explosion risk, particularly those involving working with fuels, mining or oil drilling, sewers or other utilities.
 When an employer fails to take adequate safety precautions to protect workers, they can be held liable.
 Most workplace explosions are the result of carelessness or cutting corners.
 After a workplace injury you may be awarded workers’ compensation, but it only offers limited benefits.
 A third-party liability personal injury claim may help you recover additional damages representing the extent of your injury.
-William K. Holland has likely handled more third-party explosion cases than any other lawyer in Missouri.
+Our lawyers stand out for handling third-party explosion cases in Missouri.

 Common Injuries Caused By Explosions